We Found Love: Cover versions

 Lea Michele and Naya Rivera covered the song in the climax of the third season's tenth episode of Glee, "Yes/No".
 Romanian X Factor contestant Diana Hetea performed "We Found Love" in the "Public's Choice Gala" on December 10, 2011.
 Even though ill of laryngitis, Hetea's performance was praised all three judges that called it "[The] Perfect match for her!" both visually and vocally.
 Kris Allen also covered the song mashing it with other songs by Katy Perry and other female artists.
 Carmen Smith also performed "We Found Love" for her battle round in the Australian Version of the Voice which saw her through to next round.

 In September 2012, Kelly Clarkson performed the song during a concert in Virginia Beach.
 In October 2012, British singer Ed Sheeran did an acoustic cover of the song for Sirius XM Radio.
-Lindsey Stirling covered it in a music video filmed in a Kenyan village.
+Lindsey Stirling covered it in a music video filmed in a Kenyan village, which Vice criticized for being patronizing.
 British pop rock band McFly covered "We Found Love" on their "Keep Calm And Play Lounder" tour 2012.
 Kele Okereke sang a verse of the song as the intro to his band Bloc Party's song "Flux" on their June 2012 U.K. tour.
 In July 2014, Tori Amos covered the song on her Unrepentant Geraldines Tour.
 In 2011, Boyce Avenue, a pop rock band, also made an acoustic cover of the song and released it iTunes and their YouTube channel.
 In November 2012, Forever The Sickest Kids covered the song as part of Punk Goes Pop 5.